Liam Byrne: 7th term (2024–)

-Candidate for Mayor of the West Midlands
+Mayoral candidate for the West Midlands

-In February 2020, Byrne won the selection contest as the Labour candidate for the 2021 West Midlands mayoral election.
+In February 2020, Byrne was selected as the Labour candidate for the 2021 West Midlands mayoral election.
+He came second with 46% of the vote behind the Conservative candidate Andy Street.

-As part of his campaign he called for the Birmingham 2022 Commonwealth Games to be the "greenest games ever", and pledged to be the first West Midlands Mayor to fill the role of Deputy Mayor with a woman and to revitalise the West Midlands' ailing car industry by positioning it at the heart of British electric vehicle manufacturing.
+In his campaign he called for the Birmingham 2022 Commonwealth Games to be the "greenest games ever", and pledged to be the first West Midlands Mayor to fill the role of Deputy Mayor with a woman and to revitalise the West Midlands' ailing car industry by positioning it at the heart of British electric vehicle manufacturing.
 His official campaign slogan was 'A new future for the heart of Britain', although he said that his unofficial slogan was 'let's just get shit done'.
-Byrne campaigned on pledges such as "Protect Our Safety".

-Despite saying to Sky News' Sophy Ridge that he would "beat Andy Street easily" on 18 April 2021, Byrne lost the election by over 8 percentage points as Street increased his majority.

-Bullying

-In April 2022, Byrne was found to have bullied a former member of staff and was suspended from the House of Commons for two days after a 22-month investigation.
-The investigation began when a complaint was lodged with the Independent Complaints and Grievance Scheme (ICGS); the Independent Expert Panel found that Byrne ostracised a former assistant, David Barker, after a minor office dispute, specifically ignoring Barker for three months, including when Barker alerted Byrne that they had COVID-19.
-Kathryn Stone, the Parliamentary Standards Commissioner, described Byrne's behaviour as a "significant misuse of power"; and also found Byrne's decision to disable Barker's access to his parliamentary IT account had a "punitive" effect, stating that this was "disproportionate and amounted to malicious behaviour".

-Following the publication of the panel's report, Byrne apologised and said that he was "profoundly sorry".

 Personal life

-He married Sarah in 1998, with whom he has three children.
+Byrne married Sarah Harnett in 1998; the couple have three children.